doda25-team16/operation/peer-submission.md

 - F10 contains instructions for running models and mounts in the [README.md](https://github.com/doda25-team16/model-service/blob/main/README.md)

 ## Comments for A2:
+- Relevant files are all contained in `root` and `./ansible`
 - We did not fully implement steps 15-23.
 - Steps 1 through 14 are merged in the respective repositories.
 - Beware: we have put our VM/cluster config files in the `model-service` repository.
 We plan to migrate it to the `operation` repo.
-- Specific run instructions can be found in the `README.md` in the `operations` repo.
+- Specific run instructions can be found in the `README.md` in the `operations` [repo](https://github.com/doda25-team16/operation?tab=readme-ov-file#running-the-application-cluster-for-assignment-2).